meddle0x53/elixir_ldn_2017/PITCHME.md

 * We talked about the functional Elixir. <!-- .element: class="fragment" -->
 * No processes, no nodes, no meta. <!-- .element: class="fragment" -->
 * Writing things like 'if', 'unless', 'cond' was forbidden. <!-- .element: class="fragment" -->
-* We spent a big chunk of time on basic thing. <!-- .element: class="fragment" -->
+* We spent a big chunk of time on basic things. <!-- .element: class="fragment" -->
 * The 'Functional' part of the name of the course was important. <!-- .element: class="fragment" -->

 #HSLIDE